carloswunsche/taxi-blog-template/src/blog/new-system-that-everyone-should-master.md

 top: true
 title: New System That Everyone Should Master
 author: Carl
-description: Post about the anti-useless-fear system
+description: About the anti-useless-fear system
 date: 2023-02-14T18:31:13.843Z
 postTags: Focus
-image:
+image: /images/post-images/meditating.jpg
-imageAlt:
+imageAlt: Focusing is very important for deep work
 comments: 2
 ---